Rockies vs. Phillies Player Props Betting Odds

 Bryant Stats

-- Kris Bryant has five doubles, five home runs, 14 walks and 13 RBI (42 total hits).
+- Kris Bryant has 42 hits with five doubles, five home runs, 14 walks and 13 RBI.

 Bryant Recent Games